The Magi and the Christmas

 "Magi" or translated as "wise men".
 We cannot know for certain

-exactly who these Magoi were.
+exactly who these Magi were.
 In recent years people have often simply thought of them

 as coming from a religious sect that emphasized astrology.